gborobio73/tennis-score-c/README.md

 ## About

-Dialog and message windows based un UIPatterns example: https://github.com/pebble-examples/ui-patterns
+Dialog and message windows are based on Pebble examples UIPatterns: https://github.com/pebble-examples/ui-patterns

+Limitations: Tennis Score for Pebble keeps track up to 180 points for Pebble Classic and Steel, and up to 600 points for the other models.